INSIGHT: Venezuela Sanctions

 US

-A significant ramping up of US sanctions took place on 28 January 2019 with issue of Executive Order 13857 which extended the scope of Executive Order 13850 by designating Petroleos de Venezuela, S.A (PdVSA) as a Specially Designated National ("SDN").
+The United States first imposed sanctions targeting the Venezuelan government in 2015.
+The US measures against the government of Venezuela were significantly extended in January 2019 with issue of Executive Order 13857 which extended the scope of Executive Order 13850 by designating Petroleos de Venezuela, S.A (PdVSA) as a Specially Designated National ("SDN").
 This includes entities in which PdVSA owns, directly or indirectly, a 50 percent or greater interest, subject to some limited relief for PdVSA's US subsidiaries CITGO and PDV Holdings.

 The designation prohibits US persons from engaging in transactions with PdVSA or its subsidiaries unless they are able to bring themselves within the scope of a General License.
 All PdVSA property which is subject to US jurisdiction is blocked.